rizac/gfzreport/gfzreport/templates/network/sphinx/report.rst

     ..
 Citations are identical to footnotes except that their labels must be case-insensitive single words of alphanumerics plus internal hyphens, underscores, and periods.
 No whitespace, no numeric only.
 E.g., CIT2002:

     ..
+NOTE: Citations are automatically placed in latex in a "References" section at the end of the document, regardless of where they are input.
+Conversely, in HTML they are rendered where they are input

+    ..
 [CIT2002] Deep India meets deep Asia: Lithospheric indentation, delamination and break-off under Pamir and Hindu Kush (Central Asia). http://doi.org/10.1016/j.epsl.2015.11.046